 A voluntary scheme, open to all UK employees which aligns the interests of participants with those of shareholders through any growth in the value of shares.
-An HMRC-approved scheme where employees may save up to a monthly savings limit out of their own pay towards options granted at up to a 20% discount.
+An HMRC-approved scheme Up to the save where employees may save up to a monthly savings limit out of their own pay towards options schemes in w granted at up to a 20% discount.
 Options may not be exercised for three years.